MaxOhn/rosu-pp-py/README.md

 Installing rosu-pp-py requires a [supported version of Python and Rust](https://github.com/PyO3/PyO3#usage).

+If a [pre-built wheel](https://pypi.org/project/rosu-pp-py/#files) is available for your architecture, you can even skip the Rust part.

-Once [Python] and [Rust](https://www.rust-lang.org/learn/get-started) are ready to go, you can install the project with pip:
+Once [Python] and (optionally) [Rust](https://www.rust-lang.org/learn/get-started) are ready to go, you can install the project with pip:

 ```sh
 $ pip install rosu-pp-py